gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/DinisNeves/UseCaseDiagram.md

 ## 4. *Move Selected*
 ### Description
-This use case is about giving the orders for units to move to a specific place / spot.
-If not possible the units that cannot make it there will not move.
+The player picks a position for the selected units to move to.
 ### Actors
 Player
 #### Primary